ProgrammerSalomeGathumbi/Wild-Quest/README.md

 ## Installation
 To play Wild Quest, follow these steps:

-Clone the repository: git clone https://github.com/username/wild-quest.git Open the project in Unity.
-Set up the required configurations and dependencies.
-Build the game for your desired platform.
-Launch the game and start playing.
+Click on this [link](https://play.unity.com/mg/other/game-build-79) to go to the Unity play site:

 ## Usage
-Once you have installed the game, use the following controls to play:
+Use the following controls to play:

 Use arrow keys (left and right) to move the sheep character.
 Press the spacebar to jump.
 Use the left mouse to  attack enemies.
 Collect fruits to increase your score and health.
 Defeat the dinosaur.

 ## Contributing
 Contributions to Wild Quest are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
 You can also fork the project and submit a pull request with your enhancements.